poml88/ecg-recorder-ios/README.md

 It can be found at
 https://apps.apple.com/us/app/ecg-recorder-for-polar-h10/id1541497051

+## App support and contact ##

+Please email ecg-recorder@poeml.de with all questions and comments.

 ## Note on minimum H10 firmware version required

 For ECG streaming to work you need a *minimum firmware version of 3.0.56* on your H10.
 You can update your H10 using the Polar Beat and Polar Flow apps.